 The Maori Experience • Bid goodbye to Australia and fly across the Tasman Sea to the Gothic city of Christchurch on the ruggedly beautiful South Island.
 Spend two days in a Maori village, learning the ancient traditions of New Zealand’s oldest surviving culture.
 Learn the haka, the fierce Maori war dance, discover how artists represent the Maori mythology in their art, and participate in a traditional Maori hangi ceremony.

-New Zealand Homestay • Here, we join Kiwi host families for a five day homestay on a rural sheep or dairy farm.
+New Zealand Homestay • Here, we join Kiwi host families for a five-day homestay on a rural sheep or dairy farm.
 Participate in sheep shearing, watch a rugby match with homestay brothers and sisters, go jet-boating, or take a “tramp” with your Kiwi family.

-Skiing in New Zealand • Visit a selection of New Zealand’s most famous “ski-fields” where adventurers of all abilities ski or board in snow-filled basins above timberline.
+Skiing in New Zealand • Visit a selection of New Zealand’s most famous “ski-fields” where adventurers of all abilities ski or board in snow-filled basins above the timberline.

-Fiji • We wrap up our adventure at a rustic eco-lodge on Fiji, a tropical paradise in the South Pacific.
+Fiji • We wrap up our adventure at a rustic eco-lodge in Fiji, a tropical paradise in the South Pacific.
 Visit a local village, spend an afternoon learning about Fijian culture, and participate in traditional Fijian ceremonies.
 With its white sand beaches and opportunities for snorkeling, scuba diving, canoeing, sail-boarding, bicycling, and volleyball, it is an ideal place to relax with new friends from the group before the journey home.